 The surname Gillespey was first found in County Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, where they had been documented in Ireland since the invasion led by Strongbow, the Earl of Pembroke in 1172.

-Important Dates for the Gillespey family
+Early History of the Gillespey family

 This web page shows only a small excerpt of our Gillespey research.
 Another 91 words (6 lines of text) covering the years 1567, 1766, and 1814 are included under the topic Early Gillespey History in all our PDF Extended History products and printed products wherever possible.